theodesp/wp-fire/README.md

 wp-fire
 ---

-Ready to use Wordpress installations using the latest technologies
+Quick and easy to use Wordpress installations using the latest technologies

 ### Installations